Curry in the United Kingdom: Accompaniments

 Curry is accompanied by side dishes such as Indian flatbreads including naan, fried snacks such as bhajis, pakoras, and samosas used as starters, plain or spiced rice, dal, a selection of chutneys, and cooling raitas.

 Collingham remarks that "another very British practice" is to drink beer with a curry.
 She notes that as early as 1810, Thomas Williamson wrote in The East India vade-mecum that "nothing can be more gratifying ... after eating curry" than a glass of beer.
 In the mid-20th century, people would buy a curry after leaving the pub of an evening.
 Bangladeshi restaurant owners were often reluctant to sell alcohol, believing that to be against their Muslim faith.
 Once Indian restaurants had acquired licences to sell alcohol, Collingham comments, "a few beers, a hot vindaloo and chips" became a popular combination.
+A study gave the practice some prominence by purporting to link the consumption of curry spices with increased alcohol absorption and a reduced risk of stomach ulcers when the two were consumed together.

 Curry houses

 19th century

 Dean Mahomed founded the first Indian curry house in England, the Hindoostane Dinner and Hooka Smoking Club, in 1810.

 In 1810, the entrepreneur Dean Mahomed, from the Bengal Presidency, opened the first Indian curry house in England: the Hindoostane Dinner and Hooka Smoking Club, later called the Hindoostane Coffee House, in London's Portman Square.
 Dishes could be purchased there for consumption at home, making it in addition England's first takeaway restaurant.
 It closed in 1833.